yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

     ![The WideWorldImporters database is highlighted under Databases on the SQL2008-instance.](media/wide-world-importers-database.png "WideWorldImporters database")

-    > **Important**
-    >
-    > If you do not see the `WideWorldImporters` database listed, the configuration script used by the ARM template may have failed during the VM setup.
-In this case, you should follow the steps under Task 12 of the [Manual-resource-setup guide](https://github.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/blob/prod/Hands-on%20lab/Manual-resource-setup.md) to **manually restore and configure the database**.

 1. Select **New Query** from the SSMS toolbar.